IPAMS/IDSimPy/docs/usersguide/trajectory.rst

 Optional trajectory attributes
 ------------------------------

 Trajectory objects can have an arbitrary set of optional attributes, which are not commonly set by all IDSimF simulation applications.
 Typical examples are the masses of simulated particles or the charges of simulated particles.
-The optional trajectory attributes are technically stored as key-value pairs in a ``dict`` which can be accessed with the :py:attr:`optional_attributes` attribute of the Trajectory class.
+The optional trajectory attributes are technically stored as key-value pairs in a ``dict`` which can be accessed with the :py:attr:`optional_attributes` attribute of the :py:class:`Trajectory` class.

 To allow structured access to the optional trajectory attributes, an extensible set of semantic keys is provided by the :py:class:`.OptionalAttribute` enum class.